Search for dark matter annual modulation with DarkSide-50: Result

-Finally, a Lomb-Scargle periodogram analysis~\cite{2018ApJS..236...16V} is performed on the temporal evolution of the event rate to look for sinusoidal signals with any period, including the one expected from dark matter.
-The analysis is applied to the data residuals, after the subtraction of the best-fitted background model, shown in \reffig{fig:rate_bestfit}.
+Finally, a Lomb-Scargle periodogram analysis is performed on the temporal evolution of the event rate to look for sinusoidal signals with any period, including the one expected from dark matter.
+The analysis is applied to the data residuals, after the subtraction of the best-fitted background model determined for each energy range independently from each other (i.e., \refeqn{eq:pdf} but $A_\chi$ is fixed to 0), as shown with the red and blue lines in \reffig{fig:rate_bestfit}.
 The uncertainty from the background fit is propagated to the data errors.
-The false alarm probability is calculated with the Bootstrap method~\cite{2018ApJS..236...16V} and used to assess the significance of the sinusoidal signals.
+To assess the significance of the sinusoidal signals, we calculate the false alarm probability which is defined as the probability for a Gaussian noise background to produce a peak of the observed amplitude.
+In this work, the bootstrap method~\cite{2018ApJS..236...16V} is adopted for the calculation.
 The sensitivity of this analysis is evaluated by applying the Lomb-Scargle analysis over 1000 pseudo experiments where an annual modulation signal has been injected.
 A median of 1\(\sigma\) significance for the false alarm probability is obtained with the addition of \SI{0.03}{\ct\per\day\per\kilo\gram\per\keV}.
 The analysis of the data does not identify any significant modulation, scanning periods up to \SI{800}{\day}, as shown in~\reffig{fig:ls}.
+For the period of \SI{1}{\year} for instance, the significance is lower than $0.01\sigma$ for both ranges.